 Delirium assessment: Delirium diagnosed by a validated screening tool as either CAM-ICU or ICDSC.
 Delirium assessment will be performed twice daily, morning and evening.
 To diagnose a patient with delirium the patient needs to be non-comatose.
-Coma is defined as RASS -3 to -5, Ramsey sedation score 4-6, MASS 1-0, GCS < 8, RLS > 3, SAS 1-2.
-Common to all delirium assessment tools is the assessment of a change in mental status (acute or fluctuating), inattention and alteration in level of consciousness.
+Coma is defined by RASS -4 to -5, Ramsey sedation score 4-6, MAAS score 1-0, GCS < 8 or RLS > 3.
+Further, RASS -3 may be considered as coma if this is the judgement of the treating physician.
+If a patient's coma is considered to be related to administration of sedative agents, an effort should be made to reduce or terminate the sedative treatment, according to the clinician's discretion.
+See also 6.7.1 'Special Circumstances: Comatose patients' in the protocol.
+Common to all delirium assessment tools are the assessment of a change in mental status (acute or fluctuating), inattention and alteration in level of consciousness.
 The following assessment tools are allowed; CAM-ICU and ICDSC see appendix 8 and 9.